Roboy/ParlAI/projects/roboy/ros_integration/README.md

 roslaunch rosbridge_server rosbridge_websocket.launch
 ```
 ### 5. Update IP adress
-- in gnlp_ros_srv.py, then launch as in setp 101.2
+- in gnlp_ros_srv.py, then launch as in step 101.2